RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     }
 }
 ```
-***

-Implement the Refresh Functionality
+## Implement the refresh functionality
---

-Add the following members of the [IPreviewUpdatedViaRefresh](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IPreviewUpdatedViaRefresh.yml) interface, which provides the functionality to control what happens when the user refreshes the preview control:
+Add the following members of the [IPreviewUpdatedViaRefresh](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IPreviewUpdatedViaRefresh.yml) interface to control what happens when the user refreshes the preview control:

 # [C#](#tab/tabid-7)
 ```cs